Creating and Running a Phalcon Project

 10

-11Important: Ensure that the relevant database service (MySQL or MariaDB) is running in ServBay, that the user and password match this config, and that you have created the
+11Important: Make sure the relevant database service (MySQL or MariaDB) is running in ServBay and credentials match this configuration.
+You need to manually create the

 servbay_phalcon_app

-To access your Phalcon project via browser, configure a virtual host through ServBay’s Websites feature, pointing it to the public directory of your project.
+To access your Phalcon project in the browser, use ServBay’s Websites feature to configure a virtual host pointing to your project's web-accessible directory.

 - Open the ServBay application

-- Go to the “Websites” setting: In the main interface, click the “Websites” option.
+- Go to the "Websites" settings: On ServBay’s main interface, click on the "Websites" section.

 My First Phalcon Dev Site

-. - Domain: Enter a domain you’ll use in the browser, e.g.,
+. - Domain: Specify the domain you want to use in the browser, e.g.,

 servbay-phalcon-test.local